andrewbranch/blog/content/2019-03-19_One_Does_Not_Simply_Walk_Into_Mordor.md

 <p class="asterism">⁂</p>

 Taupo feels like a ski resort village grew up and became a town.
-Granola-chic shops and restaurants line the lakefront, along with a green belt and shared pathway featuring a human-scale, made-for-Instagram block letter sculpture reading “<small-caps>#lovetaupo.</small-caps>” It’s a breathtakingly beautiful hub either for the modern outdoor adventurer or for someone who intends to become one through enough shopping of outdoorsy brands.
+Granola-chic shops and restaurants line the lakefront, along with a green belt and shared pathway featuring a human-scale, made-for-Instagram block letter sculpture reading “<span class="small-caps">#lovetaupo.</span>” It’s a breathtakingly beautiful hub either for the modern outdoor adventurer or for someone who intends to become one through enough shopping of outdoorsy brands.
 Either way, it feels good to be here, as we’re finally seeing our distance from Auckland grow appreciably on the map.
 The next day, we tackle the longest and tallest climb of the North Island with less strain than we had expected.
 The weather has been kind so far.
 Finally, we’re getting in a groove.

 <figure>
 {% image "./images/nz/lake-taupo.jpg", "My bare feet enter the bottom of the frame of a photo looking out on blue Lake Taupo from the rocky shore a couple hours before sunset." %}